Wave-induced drift in third-order deep-water theory: Introduction

 Nonlinear wave theories began to be explored by Russell, Kelland, and most prominently, Stokes, starting in earnest in the 1840s.
 It was the work of Stokes that first suggested that particle trajectories in periodic waves in deep water might not be closed, and gave rise to the idea of wave-induced motion now known as Stokes drift.
 In the intervening years the kinematics of nonlinear waves has received significant attention, and the concept of wave-induced drift has taken a prominent role in our understanding of transport in the ocean.
 Its consequences are still being explored in the movement of floating microplastics \citep{vanSebille2020} and water-borne bacteria \citep{Ge2012}, and we are coming to develop a fuller picture of particle trajectories in nonlinear wave equations \citep{Carter2020,Curtis2018,Ige2024}.

 Nevertheless, much remains unknown from both an experimental and theoretical perspective.
-Experiments are notoriously difficult, owing to the challenge of comparing a closed flume with the situation in the (open) ocean.
-Recent years have seen significant progress, from flume experiments on monochromatic wave trains \citep{Umeyama2012} to more recent investigations of particle kinematics for groups and complex flows \citep{Bjornestad2021,VandenBremer2019}.
+Experiments are notoriously difficult, owing to the challenge of comparing a closed flume (with no net mass transport, and with the additional complication of a mechanical wavemaker) with the situation in the (open) ocean.
+Recent years have seen significant progress, from flume experiments on monochromatic wave trains \citep{Umeyama2012,paprota2018particle} which have been taken to higher and higher steepness \citep{Grue2017} to several recent investigations of particle kinematics for wave groups and complex flows \citep{Bjornestad2021,VandenBremer2019}.

+Meanwhile, theoretical investigations must contend with the fact that the ubiquitous, Eulerian description of fluid motion -- dispensing with particle identity in favour of a simpler treatment of velocity fields -- necessarily obscures certain aspects of kinematics.
+While these difficulties can be circumvented for steady flows by the use of alternative formulations, including employing stream function and velocity potential as independent variables as originally suggested by Stokes, there is no easy fix for nonsteady, irregular wave fields.
+While the pre-eminence of Eulerian theory is being challenged by a resurgence of interest in Lagrangian wave mechanics, including higher-order approximate formulations for steady periodic waves \citep{Clamond2007}, standing waves \citep{chen2009third} and, recently, wave packets \citep{abrashkin2018dynamics,pizzo2023role}, the vast majority of studies continue to employ the Eulerian perspective.
+The non-trivial task of comparing the two approaches \citep{fouques2008comparing} should not be underestimated.

 The aim of this work is to explore the theoretical particle trajectories -- and drift -- associated with nonlinear potential flow theories in infinite water depth.
 While there are recent mathematical results for the full, nonlinear problem showing that no closed particle paths exist in steady, periodic wave trains \citep{Constantin2006b,Henry2006,Okamoto2012}, these results are not quantitative and are difficult to generalise to nonsteady problems.
 We will take a `weakly nonlinear' approach, and our starting point will be the Stokes drift formulation which arises in linear (1st order) water wave theory.
-While a rigorous proof that linear, steady, periodic water waves exhibit a forward drift in the direction of wave propagation \citep{Constantin2008d,Constantin2008e} was recently found, the approximate results due to Stokes form the basis of most practical implementations of drift in forecasting codes.
+While a rigorous proof that linear, steady, periodic water waves exhibit a forward drift in the direction of wave propagation was recently found \citep{Constantin2008d,Constantin2008e}, the approximate results due to Stokes are still used in most applications.
+These were generalised to a spectrum of waves by \cite{Kenyon1969}, and the resulting formulation has been extensively explored for different spectral shapes \citep{Webb2011}, for its sensitivity to the high-frequency spectral tail \citep{Lenain2020}, and new profiles have been developed for practical implementation \citep{breivik2016stokes}.
+Many more references can be found in the recent review by \cite{vandenBremer2018}.